IHTSDO/release-validation-framework/README.md

 The privileges of the user 'rvf_user' should not be restricted to the 'rvf_master' database because additional databases will be generated for each SNOMED release.

 ### Configuration
 There are various services that can be configured.
-There are default values but these can be overriden using properties files.
+There are default values but these can be overridden using properties files.
 The following is a list of property files that can be used to configure services:

 |File name | Description | RVF deployment location |